Benzotriazoles

 US Commerce Initiates Five-Year Sunset Reviews of AD/CVD Orders on Corrosion Inhibitors From China

-The US Department of Commerce has initiated five-year sunset reviews of antidumping and countervailing duty orders on corrosion inhibitors imported from China.
-Affected businesses must participate in the review process by February 2026 to influence whether these significant trade barriers remain in place or are revoked.
+The US Department of Commerce has initiated five-year sunset reviews of antidumping and countervailing duty orders on corrosion inhibitors from China.
+Companies importing or producing these substances must participate in the review process by March 2026 to influence the continuation or removal of significant trade barriers.

 USITC Institutes Five-Year Reviews of Corrosion Inhibitors From China